rubenhorn/VU2022_XM_0091/readme.txt

  - /frontend contains the frontend of the app
  - /helm contains the files for deploying the application on a cluster
  - /scripts contains useful scripts to cut down the amount of cli interaction
+ - /traefik contains a modified daemonset for redirecting all http trafik to https

 Scripts:
  - Use /scripts/build-and-push.sh to update the images for kubernetes